Ratzsa/AssignmentOneSnake/README.md

 Found out that the simulation on Wokwi is somehow upside down or something.
 The easy fix with how I connected everything was to switch the vertical axis around.
 See important notice at the top.
 With only one LED I also had to change a value in max72xx.h.
 I have made a copy of that file with the correct value for Wokwi.
 EAS now seems to work as intended both on Wokwi and on physical hardware.

+## 2023-06-24 (FINAL?)
+UPDATE
+Implemented config.h
+Instead of replacing files, just change values in config.h.
+Also got the epiphany that the requirements for G were to just rewrite the Arduino code to C code, and I am way past that.
+Will set the values so they work in the Wokwi simulation, and leave instructions as comments for using physical hardware.
+Step 1 is way overdone.